santerihukari/santerihukari.github.io/cv.markdown

 - Experience with multiple other programming languages

 **Systems and Tools**
-- Linux (daily use for over a decade)
+- Linux (active use for over a decade)
 - Git (advanced, regular use)

 **Domains**